A Florida jury acquitted George Zimmerman on Saturday night in the shooting death of Trayvon Martin.

 “That child had every right to do what he was doing, walking home.
 That child had every right to be afraid of a strange man following him, first in his car and then on foot.
 And did that child not have the right to defend himself from that strange man?”

-The defense told jurors that Zimmerman was just doing his civic duty when he was ambushed by Martin, punched in the face and slammed repeatedly into concrete before he fired a single shot that pierced the teen’s heart.
+The defense told jurors that Zimmerman was just doing his civic duty when he was ambushed by Martin, punched in the face, and slammed repeatedly into the concrete before he fired a single shot that pierced the teen’s heart.

 “That’s cement.
 That is a sidewalk.
 And that is not an unarmed teenager with nothing but Skittles trying to get home,” O’Mara said.

 “The suggestion by the state that that’s not a weapon, that that can’t hurt somebody, that that can’t cause great bodily injury … is disgusting.”

 Over the course of testimony, 56 witnesses took the stand, including Martin’s and Zimmerman’s parents, who disagreed about who was heard yelling for help in the background of a 911 call made by a resident of the Retreat at Twin Lakes during the fatal confrontation.